 Treating just parts of the face takes about 30 to 45 minutes.
 A full-face treatment takes up to two hours.

 Following the laser procedure, the doctor will bandage the treated areas.
 After 24 hours, you will need to clean the treated areas four to five times a day and then apply an ointment such as petroleum jelly to prevent scabs from forming.
+Your doctor may also want you to apply a cool compress or a wrapped ice pack for 15 minutes every one to two hours as needed, during the first 24 to 48 hours.

 Swelling after laser skin resurfacing is normal.
 Your doctor may prescribe steroids to manage swelling around your eyes.
 Sleeping on an extra pillow at night can also ease swelling.